Leo Tolstoy

 4

-How often it happens that we see a good, intelligent, honest person, who, despite being aware of the unlawfulness and criminality of what he is doing—for example, war, meat eating, owning land upon which he does not work, criminal court, etc.—calmly carries on doing the very thing he considers bad.
+How often it happens that we see a good, intelligent, honest person, who, despite being aware of the unlawfulness and criminality of what he is taking part in—for example: war, meat eating, owning land upon which he does not work, criminal courts, etc.—calmly carries on doing the very thing he considers bad.
 What is the cause of this strange phenomenon?
-It happens because this person acts under the influence of suggestion, which is more powerful than the demands of his conscience and reason.
+It happens because this person is acting under the influence of suggestion, which is more powerful than the demands of his conscience and reason.
 We can oftentimes observe either how a suggestion gains ever greater control over a person and makes him do things against his own conscience, or how such a suggestion gradually grows weaker, the demands of reason grow stronger, the person begins to waver and, finally, reason is victorious.

 5